Jonathan2251/lbd/source/gpu.rst

 But in order to let user/programmer add some special effect or decoration in coordinate for each vertex or in color for each pixel, OpenGL provides these two functions to do it.
+OpenGL uses fragment shader instead of pixel is : "Fragment shaders are a more accurate name for the same functionality as Pixel shaders.
+They aren’t pixels yet, since the output still has to past several tests (depth, alpha, stencil) as well as the fact that one may be using antialiasing, which renders one-fragment-to-one-pixel non-true [#fragmentshader_reason]_.
 Programmer is allowed to add their converting functions that compiler translate them into GPU instructions running on GPU processor.
 With these two shaders, new features have been added to allow for increased flexibility in the rendering